lanmarc77/esp-audio-book-player/README.md

  ----------------
 ```
 The progress bar at the bottom shows the progress of the scan and sorting process and A and B are animated.
+The sorting can be canceled if it takes too long by using any click.

 ### Pause screen
 ```